DjoserGenomics/djosergenomics.github.io/_posts/2025-08-12-Scroll-5-Menkaures-Measures.md

 ```

 - `txi`: The object produced by `tximport()` which contains the summarized counts (gene-level) for each sample.
-- `colData`: A data frame describing your experimental design, in our case, this is `studyDesign`, which contains metadata for each sample such as sample name or condition etc.
+- `colData`: A data frame describing your experimental design, in our case, this is `studyDesign`, which contains metadata for each sample.
 - `design`: A formula describing the experimental design.

 `~ Condition` means we are testing whether gene expression changes depend on the "Condition" column in our metadata.